-Corporate treasurers play a vital role in improving and maintaining the financial standing of a wide range of companies.
-They are often responsible for determining financial strategy and policy, advising on what businesses to invest in, arranging the appropriate funding and managing financial risks in the organisation.
+Corporate treasurers play a vital role in improving and maintaining the financial standing of a company or organisation.
+They are often responsible for:

 Within these functions typical work activities may involve:

 - managing daily cash balances and trading in the financial markets;

 - ensuring that a company's cash flow is adequate to allow it to operate effectively;

 - forecasting cash payments and anticipating challenges arising from limited cash flow;

 - undertaking risk management activities to protect a company's financial well-being;

 - analysing the impact of financial markets on the performance of products or services;

 - making decisions on company finances, for example, the funding of company operations;